benders5e/benders5e/firebender.md

 #### Flaming Armor
 *Cost: 2 chi*
 You cause flames to spring up around you.
-They follow you around as you move and last 1 minute.
+They follow you around as you move and last for 1 minute.
 During this time, whenever a creature hits you with a melee attack, it takes 5 fire damage.

 This damage increases by 5 for each additional chi spent.

 #### Fire Blade
 *Cost: 2 chi*